Aldridge's season-high 39 lead Spur past Thunder 121-112

 Aldridge’s season-high 39 lead Spur past Thunder 121-112

-SAN ANTONIO (AP) – LaMarcus Aldridge scored a season-high 39 points and the San Antonio Spurs rolled to a 121-112 victory over the Oklahoma City Thunder on Thursday night.
+Aldridge was the benefactor of Murray’s improved play at point guard, scoring a season-high 39 points to help San Antonio roll over the Thunder 121-112.

+“I tell him every day, you’re too great of a player to just go missing in action,” Murray said.
+“It’s on me being a point guard and the rest of the team.
+We’ve got to make sure a guy like that is well-involved early from the jump.”

-Point guard Dejounte Murray had a career-high 10 assists along with 17 points and eight rebounds.
-The 22-year-old played 26 minutes as San Antonio continues to restrict his minutes after he missed last season following right knee surgery.
+Murray had with a career-high 10 assists along with 17 points and eight rebounds.
+The 22-year-old played 26 minutes as San Antonio continues to restrict his play after he missed last season following right knee surgery.

+Murray, who was averaging 3.0 turnovers per game, had seven turnovers in back-to-back losses entering Thursday’s game.

-DeMar DeRozan added 16 points and nine assists for the Spurs, who had a season-high 32 assists and snapped a two-game skid.
+The Spurs had a season-high 32 assists in snapping their two-game skid.
+DeMar DeRozan added 16 points and nine assists for the Spurs.

-Danilo Gallinari scored 27 points and Shai Gilgeous-Alexander added 21 for the Thunder (3-5), who entered the game on a two-game winning streak.
+Danilo Gallinari scored 27 points and Shai Gilgeous-Alexander added 21 for the Thunder, who entered the game on a two-game winning streak.

-San Antonio (5-3) set a season high with 33 points in the opening quarter with Aldridge and DeRozan shooting a combined 8 for 12.
-Aldridge made eight straight baskets in the first half after missing his first attempt.
+“We were hanging around there, we just couldn’t get enough stops,” Oklahoma City coach Billy Donovan said.

 Chris Paul had 19 points and five assists in 31 minutes.